-We are dependent upon Delek Holdings as our primary customer (which includes sales to J. Aron as described in the prior section), and the loss of Delek Holdings as a customer would have a material adverse effect on both of our operating segments.
+We are dependent upon Delek Holdings as our primary customer (which includes J. Aron as described in the prior section), and the loss of Delek Holdings as a customer would have a material adverse effect on both of our operating segments.
 We derive a substantial majority of our contribution margin (defined as net revenues less cost of materials and other and operating expenses, excluding depreciation and amortization) from fee-based commercial agreements with Delek Holdings or as a direct result of its operations.

-Delek Holdings, directly or indirectly, accounted for 89%, 87% and 83% of our contribution margin under our commercial agreements with Delek Holdings for the years ended December 31, 2020, 2019 and 2018, respectively.
+Delek Holdings, directly or indirectly, accounted for 86%, 89% and 87% of our contribution margin under our commercial agreements with Delek Holdings for the years ended December 31, 2021, 2020 and 2019, respectively.
 For more information pertaining to these agreements, see "Commercial Agreements."
 Our other customers include major oil companies, independent refiners and marketers, jobbers, distributors, utility and transportation companies and independent retail fuel operators.

-Delek Holdings, directly or indirectly, accounted for 67.4%, 44.8% and 36.6% of our total revenues for the years ended December 31, 2020, 2019 and 2018, respectively.
-Sunoco LP accounted for 5.6%, 14.5% and 15.9% of our total revenues for the years ended December 31, 2020, 2019 and 2018, respectively.
+Delek Holdings, directly or indirectly, accounted for 59.8%, 67.4% and 44.8% of our total revenues for the years ended December 31, 2021, 2020 and 2019, respectively.
+Sunoco, LLC accounted for 5.2%, 5.6% and 14.5% of our total revenues for the years ended December 31, 2021, 2020 and 2019, respectively.